Founder & Creative Director

 Velvet - upcoming fashion trends: Velvet is set to storm the catwalk in a big way over the coming year.
 The use of velvet ties in to a 70’s style resurgence that will also bring with it ruffles and flowing fabrics.
 Think more Stevie Nicks less Austin Powers (yeah baby).
 Oscar de la Renta, Miu-Miu, Tom Ford and Marc Jacobs are all tipped to be including velvet in their collections for 2020.

-If you want to know more about our use of sustainable and natural fabrics check out the next blog in the series, when we will be putting wool in the spotlight.
+If you want to know more about our use of sustainable and natural fabrics check out the next blog in the series, (sign up below), when we will be putting wool in the spotlight.